tatonetti-lab/pingkit/README.md

 ## License

-Plug is released under the MIT License.
+pingkit is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact